anttiluode/AgainstTheGrain/README.md

 # Against the Grain

-EDIT: Added adder and how it works html.
+EDIT: Added adder and how it works html visualizer.

 ### Why running a learned sequence backward is a different, unstable, energy-pumping process — not the forward one in reverse